anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 returned by RDAP servers.
 Just as in URIs, the extension identifier is prepended to JSON names to create a namespace so that the JSON name from one extension will not collide with the JSON name of another extension.
-And just as with URIs, clients are to ignore unknown JSON names.
+And just as with unknown query parameters in URIs, clients are to ignore unknown JSON names.

 The example given in [@!RFC9083] is as follows:

     {
-      "handle" : "ABC123",
+      "handle": "ABC123",
-      "lunarNIC_beforeOneSmallStep" : "TRUE THAT!",
+      "lunarNIC_beforeOneSmallStep": "TRUE THAT!",
-      "remarks" :
+      "remarks":
       [
         {
-          "description" :
+          "description":
           [
             "She sells sea shells down by the sea shore.", "Originally written by Terry Sullivan."
           ]
         }
       ],
-      "lunarNIC_harshMistressNotes" :
+      "lunarNIC_harshMistressNotes":
       [
         "In space,",
         "nobody can hear you scream."
       ]
     }

-In this example, the extension identified by `lunarNIC` is prepended to the names of both a JSON string and a JSON array.
+In this example, the extension identified by "lunarNIC" is prepended to the names of both a JSON string and a JSON array.

 As [@!RFC9083, section 4.1] requires the use of the `rdapConformance` data structure